Script-Strategy Aligned Generation: Aligning LLMs with Expert-Crafted Dialogue Scripts and Therapeutic Strategies for Psychotherapy: Study 1: Concept of Aligning LLM with Full Expert-Crafted Dialogue Scripts

 \subsubsection{Measures}

-We assessed the four chatbot conditions using several measures as follows:
+We assessed above four chatbot types using the measures as follows.
+All quantitative self-report measures used a 5-point Likert scale ranging from 1 (Strongly Disagree) to 5 (Strongly Agree).

-\textbf{Linguistic Quality}: Evaluates the fluency, relevance, naturalness, coherence, and the human-likeness of the chatbot's responses, five assessing items are adopted from ~\cite{nlg_measure_1,nlg_measure_2}.
-Example items are ``The conversations of the chatbot are fluent.'' and ``The conversation of the chatbot is more like a person or a bot.''
+\textbf{Linguistic Quality}: Evaluated the fluency, relevance, naturalness, coherence, and the human-likeness of the chatbot's responses, using five assessing items adopted from ~\cite{nlg_measure_1,nlg_measure_2}.
+Example items are ``The conversations of the chatbot are fluent.'' and ``The conversation of the chatbot is more like a person rather than a bot.''

-\textbf{Dialogue Relevance}: Inspired by work~\cite{nlg_measure_relevance}, two self-constructed items are used to specifically assess the alignment of expert-crafted therapeutical dialogues.
+\textbf{Dialogue Relevance}: Inspired by work~\cite{nlg_measure_relevance}, two self-constructed items were used to specifically assess the alignment of expert-crafted therapeutic dialogues.
 Example items are ``The chatbot asks an appropriate amount of questions.'' and ``The chatbot stays on the specific topic of the conversation.''

-\textbf{Empathy and Engagement}: Gauges perceived empathy of the chatbot's conversations, which is crucial for therapeutic effectiveness.
-We adopted the questionnaire from ~\cite{empathy_measure,linwei-mi} with two items: ``The chatbot seems to know how I was feeling.'' and ``The chatbot seems to understand me.''
-To assess the chatbot's ability to maintain user interest and interaction as the engagement level, a questionnaire from ~\cite{engagement_measure} was adopted with four items.
+\textbf{Empathy and Engagement}: Gauged perceived empathy of the chatbot's conversations, which is crucial for therapeutic effectiveness.
+We adopted the questionnaire from ~\cite{empathy_measure,linwei-mi} with two items: ``The chatbot seems to know how I felt.'' and ``The chatbot seems to understand me.''
+To assess the chatbot's ability to maintain user interest and interaction as the engagement level, a questionnaire from ~\cite{engagement_measure} was adopted.
 Example items are ``I lost myself in the interaction with this chatbot.'' and ``The chatbot is enjoyable to talk to.''

-\textbf{Perceived Motivational Interviewing (MI) Adherence}: Evaluates how well the chatbot simulates an MI session and adheres to the MI principles.
+\textbf{Perceived Motivational Interviewing (MI) Adherence}: Evaluated how well the chatbot simulates an MI session and adheres to the MI principles.
 We adopted a questionnaire from ~\cite{mi_measure,linwei-mi} with four items.
 Example items are ``The chatbot helped me talk about changing my behavior.'' and ``The chatbot helped me feel hopeful about changing my behavior.''

-\textbf{Motivation for Physical Activity}: Measures the chatbot's impact on participants' motivation to change, a key factor in therapeutic outcomes.
+\textbf{Motivation for Change}: Measured the chatbot's impact on participants' motivation to change, a key therapeutic outcome.
 We self-constructed an item ``I am motivated to make changes in the behavior after I talk with the chatbot.''